 Teachers continue to be in demand.
-If you’re interested in starting a teaching career but are unsure about which bachelor’s degree to pursue, this guide can help steer you in the right direction.
+If you're interested in starting a teaching career but you're asking yourself, "What degree do I need to be a teacher?", this guide can help steer you in the right direction.

 The Good News

 You’ll be pleased to know that for individuals wanting to teach in preschool, elementary school, or middle school, state departments of education typically don’t require you to have a specific degree, as long as you have at least a bachelor’s degree, complete an accredited teaching credential program, and meet the state’s subject matter competency requirements.1 For example, the Requirements for Teachers Prepared in California state only that applicants must “complete a baccalaureate or higher degree from a regionally-accredited college or university.”2

 However, in your case, what do you need to become a teacher?
 There are different degrees to be a teacher but in many ways, an education degree better prepares you for the classroom and can shorten the amount of time it takes to become a teacher.
-However, this really depends on what kind of teaching you want to do.
-So before exploring your teacher degree options, let’s talk about what your ideal career looks like as one of the aspiring teachers.
+However, your teacher training really depends on what kind of teaching you want to do.
+So before exploring your teacher degree and educator certification options, let’s talk about what your ideal career looks like as one of the aspiring teachers.

 What Is Your Teaching Goal?

-Once you’ve decided to be a teacher and pursue an approved educator preparation program, the obvious question is: What do you want to teach, and to whom do you want to teach?
+Once you've decided to be a teacher and pursue an approved educator preparation program, the obvious question is: What do you want to teach, and to whom do you want to teach?
 Based on your interests, you may have already imagined yourself in a specific scenario, like teaching math to a classroom full of second graders, or conducting a middle school orchestra.
 If the answer isn't obvious whether it's an elementary school teacher or high school teacher, you may also want to consider where you wish to teach, as location and school districts greatly affect teacher salaries.
-Whatever vision of teaching you have, keep it in mind as your career goal.
+Whatever vision of teaching experience you have, keep it in mind as your career goal.
 It will help inform your next steps toward becoming a teacher.

 Most likely you see yourself working in one of two ways: